Nodal domain theorems for $p$-Laplacians on signed graphs

 The theoretical aspects of $p$-Laplacians on graphs and networks are still not well understood due to the nonlinearity.
 Among several progresses in this direction, a remarkable development is that the second eigenvalue has a mountain-pass characterization and it is a variational eigenvalue which satisfies the Cheeger inequality \cite{Amghibech,HeinBuhler2009}.
 Another important result is the nodal domain count for graph $p$-Laplacians, including an interesting relation that connects the nodal domains of the $p$-Laplacian and the multi-way Cheeger constants on graphs \cite{TudiscoHein18}.
 For the limiting case $p=1$, the spectral theory for graph 1-Laplacian was proposed by Hein and B\"uhler \cite{HeinBuhler2010} for 1-spectral clustering, and was latter studied by Chang \cite{Chang} from a variational point of view.
 For example, Cheeger’s constant, which has only some upper and lower bounds given by the second eigenvalues of $p$-Laplacians with $p>1$, equals the second eigenvalue of graph 1-Laplacian \cite{HeinBuhler2010,Chang}.
 Moreover, any Cheeger set can be identified with any strong nodal domain of any eigenfunction corresponding to the second eigenvalue of graph 1-Laplacian.

 To some extent, nodal domain theory provides a good perspective for understanding the spectrum of graph $p$-Laplacians.
 Indeed, various versions of discrete nodal domain theory have been developed in different contexts.
-A very useful context should be the signed graphs, whose spectral theory has led to a number of breakthroughs in theoretical computer science and combinatorial geometry, including the solutions to the sensitive conjecture \cite{Huang19} and the open problem on equiangular lines \cite{CKLY22,JTYZZ21,JTYZZ}.
+A very useful context should be the signed graphs, whose spectral theory has led to a number of breakthroughs in theoretical computer science and combinatorial geometry, including the solutions to the sensitivity conjecture \cite{Huang19} and the open problems on equiangular lines \cite{CKLY22,JTYZZ21,JTYZZ}.
 In addition, signed graphs have many other practical applications on modeling biological networks, social situations, ferromagnetism, and general signed networks \cite{Harary53, ArefWilson19,ArefMasonWilson20}.
 Therefore, it should be natural and useful to develop a general spectral theory that includes nodal domain theorems on signed graphs.
-Along this line, Ge and Liu \cite{GL21+} provided a definition of the nodal domains on signed graphs, which is compatible with the classical one on graphs \cite{DGLS01}.
+Along this line, Ge and Liu \cite{GL21+} provided a definition of the strong and weak nodal domains on signed graphs, which is compatible with the classical one in \cite{DGLS01} on graphs.